Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Introduction

-Given partial labels, self-training with pseudo-labels is typically used to leverage unlabeled data.
-While most existing methods concentrate on selecting confident pseudo-labels to minimize error accumulation, less attention has been given to the diversity of the pseudo-labels.
-This diversity, or the representativeness of pseudo-labels, is crucial for avoiding bias in pseudo-labels.
-The most common strategies for quantifying the confidence of pseudo-label selection include pixel-wise thresholding based on the maximum softmax prediction scores of the model or assessing the entropy of softmax prediction scores across all classes.
+Given partial labels, \textit{self-training} \citep{amini2025self} with pseudo-labels is typically used to leverage unlabeled data.
+While most existing methods concentrate on selecting confident pseudo-labels to minimize error accumulation, less attention has been given to \textit{the diversity of pseudo-labels}, which refers to their representativeness.
+This diversity is crucial for avoiding bias in pseudo-labels.
+The most common strategies for quantifying the confidence of pseudo-label selection include pixel-wise thresholding based on the maximum softmax prediction scores of the model or assessing the entropy of softmax prediction scores across all classes \citep{amini2025self}.
 Typically, a high confidence threshold (e.g., 0.95) is needed to exclude more erroneous pseudo labels and reduce the negative impacts of error accumulation.
 However, a high threshold will result in the exclusion of correct pseudo-labels that have relatively lower confidence scores, ultimately diminishing the representativeness of the labeled regions and compromising the model’s ability to generalize.
 Besides the difficulty in setting thresholds, the pixel-wise pseudo-label selection for the segmentation task, which involves structural prediction, is another limitation.